 Swim aids such as wetsuits, fins, snorkels and pull buoys are allowed during the race, but swimmers who choose to use aids will need to state so in the online entry portal.

-After the North Bondi Ocean Swim, explore Sydney’s famous beachside suburb, Bondi.
+After the swim, head up to the surf club, and then explore Sydney’s famous beachside suburb, Bondi.
 There are plenty of shops, bars, cafes and restaurants to explore and fit everyone's taste.

 Take your pick of local favourites Messina, the North Bondi RSL, The Depot and Ravesis.